2025 CONCERTS & Workshops

 FRIDAY 6TH JUNE, 1.00PM - PEOPLE’S PARK

-If you are in the City at lunchtime, why not pop to the beautiful People’s Park for a short performance by Rocky Isle, the first Canadian choir to take part in Limerick Sings!
-They will perform a variety of songs, including music from their home province of Newfoundland & Labrador.
+Rocky Isle Singers, the first Canadian choir to take part in Limerick Sings, performed a variety of songs, including music from their home province of Newfoundland & Labrador.

 UNLOCKING VOCAL UNITY AND EXPRESSION WORKSHOP With M’ANAM